 Do you clench or grind your teeth?

-Teeth grinding, also known as bruxism, is a serious oral health concern that can lead to extensive damage of the teeth and jaw if left untreated.
+Teeth grinding, also known as bruxism, is a serious oral health concern that can lead to extensive damage to the teeth and jaw if left untreated.
 Routine grinding and clenching may be a sign of a bite disorder, TMJ, or stress.
 There is no one singular cause of bruxism, but it is often exacerbated when the factors above are involved.

 Our team at Welinsky Dental Care offers comprehensive treatment plans for patients dealing with various dental health concerns, including teeth grinding.
 We will recommend the most appropriate treatment option for your dental needs.